philgyford/pepysdiary/README.md

 4. Add the Memcachier (Free) add-on.

+6. Add the Heroku Scheduler (Free) add-on.

-5. Set all environment variables with `heroku config:set`.
+7. Set all environment variables with `heroku config:set`.

-6. Push code to Heroku: `git push heroku master`.
+8. Push code to Heroku: `git push heroku master`.

-7. Set the Heroku dyno to be Hobby Basic, if necessary.
+9. Set the Heroku dyno to be Hobby Basic, if necessary.

-8. Upload a postgres backup file somewhere with an accessible URL.
+10. Upload a postgres backup file somewhere with an accessible URL.

-9. Import postgres data using `heroku pg:backups:restore 'http://your-url-here'`.
+11. Import postgres data using `heroku pg:backups:restore 'http://your-url-here'`.

-10. Delete the postgres backup file you uploaded somewhere.
+12. Delete the postgres backup file you uploaded somewhere.

-11. Log in to Django admin and change the Site domain name (if necessary).
+13. Log in to Django admin and change the Site domain name (if necessary).

+14. Go to the Heroku Scheduler Resource and add a new Job to run once a day:

+    ```
+    python manage.py fetch_wikipedia --num=100
+    ```

 ## Environment variables